adafruit/Adafruit_CircuitPython_TMP006/README.rst

 Usage Example
 =============

-.. todo:: Add a quick, simple example.
-It and other examples should live in the examples folder and be included in docs/examples.rst.
+Ensure your device works with the simple test in the examples folder.

 Contributing
 ============